 We are a proud supporter of the Civic Legal Teen Leadership Camp, run by Camp Kulin.

 Camp Kulin is a nationally-recognised program which supports children, some of whom have been affected by trauma situations such as domestic violence, torture situations and suicide bereavement.
-The programme teaches them essential life skills such as trust self-confidence, anger management, communication and perseverance.
+The program teaches them essential life skills such as trust self-confidence, anger management, communication and perseverance.
 These skills help them move on from what they have experienced.